Can Allergies Cause Sinus Infections?

 Can Taking ZYRTEC® every day help prevent sinus infections?

 ZYRTEC® is an antihistamine that can help relieve allergy symptoms such as sneezing, runny nose, and itchy eyes.
-While ZYRTEC® effectively relives allergy symptoms, it does not directly prevent sinus infections.
+While ZYRTEC® effectively relieves allergy symptoms, it does not directly prevent sinus infections.

 Is it safe to take ZYRTEC® every day?

-Yes, ZYRTEC® works fast to provide tough allergy relief and stays strong day after day.
+Yes, ZYRTEC® works fast starting at hour 1 to provide tough allergy relief of sneezing, runny nose, itchy, watery eyes, and itching of the nose or throat, and stays strong day after day.
 Follow the instructions on the product packaging and our dosage chart.

 Can dust cause sinus infections?